GEOS-ESM/GEOSgcm_GridComp/GEOSagcm_GridComp/GEOSphysics_GridComp/GEOSsurface_GridComp/Utils/Raster/preproc/issm/README.txt

 where "glaciername" (e.g., AIS, GRIS, etc...) is the name of the subdirectory.

-The subdirectories can be nested or organized in any way (i.e., directories without the require python files are passed over), so future development could have a structure like:
+The subdirectories can be nested or organized in any way (i.e., directories without the required python files are passed over), so future development could add a structure like:

 iceland/vatnajokull/vatnajokull*.py
 iceland/snaefellsjokull/snaefellsjokull*.py
 ...

-Upon running the required python files, two files will be produced for each glacier found: glaciername.bin and glaciername.toolkits.
+Upon running the required python files, two files will be produced for each glacier found:
+ISSM_glaciername.bin and ISSM_glaciername.toolkits

+The bin file contains the mesh, boundary conditions, physical parameters, etc., while the toolkits file contains configuration options for external packages (usually just PETSc solver options).

-The script then calls utils_issm/domain_name.py, which calculates the mean length of every triangle edge across all glaciers and calculates the total number of nodes across all glaciers.
+The script then calls utils_issm/domain_name.py, which calculates the mean length of every triangle edge across all glaciers (i.e. mean node spacing) and calculates the total number of nodes.

 A domain name is then prescribed as:

 ISSM_ME{ mean edge length }_N{ total nodes }_{ top-level glacier names separated by _ }

+*The mean edge length (in meters) is rounded to the nearest 1000m.

-Top-level glacier names are those that exist at the issm directory level.
-So, in the iceland example above, iceland would appear in domain_name while vatnajokull and snaefellsjokull would not.
+*Top-level glacier names are those that exist at the issm directory level.
+In the iceland example above, iceland would appear in domain_name while vatnajokull and snaefellsjokull would not.

-Finally, the script creates a directory named domain_name and copies all *.bin and *toolkits there.
+Finally, the script creates a directory named domain_name and copies all ISSM*.bin and ISSM*toolkits files there.